ALarsonPi/jwt-pizza/curiosityReport.md

 Firebase used to allow for something like this:
 `myApiKey = firebase.functions.config().configVar.apiKey`

 But the system for holding those ENV vars has changed dramatically.
-Now one has to add a line like this:
+Now there are all kinds of ENV variables and types.
+Params and Secrets can be configured in the CLI or in a .env file.

+I ended up doing something like this:
 `const myApiKeyFromEnv = defineSecret('API_KEY');
  const actualApiKey = myApiKeyFromEnv.value()`
-and this command: `firebase functions:secrets:set API_KEY`
+and this command: `CLI: firebase functions:secrets:set API_KEY`

 It took me a bit to figure out why set secrets:set command wasn't working.
 Turns out, I had an outdated npm CLI version.
 So I had to get my SDK and CLI back in sync before I could set the secrets and use them in my code.

  ### Typescript -> Javascript
 Everytime I run into a format of typescript I'm not familiar with, I get a bit nervous.
 Instead of having `export class MyClass` the code could just have a `module.export = MyClass` and the difference between `require('package') from 'package_source'` rather than `import package from 'package_source'`

 I also learned that the `firebase-admin` package (needed to access the ENV from above) has `#private` tags throughout which only work in certain versions of node.
 So I learned how to set my version of node and the typescript target (in this case ES2022).
+This made it a bit difficult to test since when I tried to compile, the compilation would fail due to the third party packages imported.

 ### Mail Servers
 Something I was mainly curious about for this project was how mail servers work.
 Why do we need them?
 Where are they hosted?
 Which should be used?